A good 2.1 Honours undergraduate degree. If you studied your first degree outside the UK, see the international entry requirements.

 The MSc Conservation Studies offers an interdisciplinary approach to conservation theory and practice.
 It brings together students and academic staff from a range of disciplinary backgrounds, but with a shared passion for conservation.

-The MSc degree is a one year full-time programme.
-Students complete one core module in Semester 1 (September to December) and a second core module in Semester 2 (January to June).
-Students take one or two optional modules in each semester.
-The period from June to August is used to complete the summer research project.
+The MSc in Conservation Studies is a one-year full-time degree.
+You will complete one compulsory module in Semester 1 (September to December) and a second compulsory module in Semester 2 (January to May).
+Alongside the compulsory modules, you will complete one or two optional modules in each semester.

-The MSc degree involves both independent and group study, and teaching methods include seminars, workshops, and practical exercises.
-Most modules are assessed through coursework, including written assignments, social media assignments, and presentations.
+The MSc involves both independent and group study, and teaching methods include seminars, workshops, and practical sessions.

 Fees and funding